 Working to Live, Not Living to Work

-As the saying goes, on your deathbed, you're unlikely to wish you spent more time at the office.
+On your deathbed, you're unlikely to wish you spent more time at the office.
 So how do you balance your roles as mom, worker, wife, daughter, sister, friend, and more?
 Start by forgetting about the way people perceive you, and focus on what matters to you.
 That means shedding guilt, embracing joy, and managing your personal energy.